MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 The most important use of Java__ that we make is for building the JDBC driver.
 Get Java from http://java.sun.com/, but make sure you do *not* get the latest version.
 Get the Java Development Kit 1.5.
-Our current JDBC driver is not compatible with Java 1.6 yet.
+Our current JDBC driver is not compatible with Java 1.6 yet, and the XRPC wrapper which is part of the pathfinder component is not compatible with Java 1.4 or older.

 In addition to the Java Development Kit, you will also need Apache Ant which is responsible for the actual building of the driver.